-Stop the pbs_server on server2 and restart pbs_server on server1 to verify that both nodes can handle a request from the other.

-- 12. Install a pbs_mom on the compute nodes. - a.
+- b.
+Stop the pbs_server on server2 and restart pbs_server on server1 to verify that both nodes can handle a request from the other. - 13.
+Install a pbs_mom on the compute nodes. - a.
 Copy the install scripts to the compute nodes and install. - b.
 Navigate to the shared source directory of Torque and run the following:

-nodel torque-package-mom-linux-x86_64.sh --install node2 torque-package-clients-linux-x86 64.sh --install c.
-On server1 or server2, configure the nodes file to identify all available MOMs.
-To do so, edit the /var/spool/torque/server_priv/nodes file.
+''' node1 torque-package-mom-linux-x86_64.sh --install node2 torque-package-clients-linux-x86_64.sh --install '''

 Repeat this for each compute node.
-Verify that the

-/var/spool/torque/server-name file shows all your compute nodes.
+Verify that the /var/spool/torgue/server-name file shows all your compute nodes.